jpelgrims/statwebgen/README.md

 * To locally serve the generated website:

           $statwebgen.py serve

+* To automatically rebuild the website (only modified files):

+          $statwebgen.py auto

 * To publish the generated website to GitHub (commit to repo):